Meet Dr. Joyce C. Chen

 Dr. Chen’s year as the Jerome P. Webster Fellow sparked her interest in global health and inspired her to pursue a Masters of Public Health at the Johns Hopkins University’s Bloomberg School of Public Health, where she was named one of only six Global Health Scholars at Johns Hopkins University for 2012-2013 and the only part-time student given this honor.
 Dr. Chen obtained her Masters in Public Health and Certificate in Global Health in August 2015.

 During her surgical education, Dr. Chen also spent dedicated time pursuing basic science and clinical research, which culminated in multiple funded research grants, presentations at national and international meetings, and publications in peer-reviewed journals.
+In October 2008, she was awarded the best research paper by the American Society of Maxillofacial Surgeons, under the mentorship of Dr. Wayne Ozaki at Oregon Health and Science University, who is currently the head of Craniofacial Surgery Division at UCLA.
 She has held several academic clinical appointments as Clinical Instructor and Assistant Clinical Professor of Surgery.

 Dr. Chen is also an accomplished violinist and has performed with semi-professional and community orchestras across the country.
 She is a currently in the first violin section of Symphony Irvine and recently made her Carnegie Hall Debut with this talented group!